kartikwar/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Deepak Sirwani is a Ph.D.
+I am a Ph.D.
 Candidate in Marketing at Cornell University.
-His research centers on consumer judgments and decisions within real-world marketing contexts.
-Deepak’s dissertation delves into judgments involving numbers, with applications in areas such as ratings, time perception, and emerging technologies like non-fungible tokens (NFTs).
-Additionally, his research encompasses consumers' store choices and examines the influence of being in love on decision-making.
-Broadly, Deepak’s passion lies in uncovering novel patterns in human decision-making, thereby exploring the uniqueness of human intelligence compared to artificial intelligence.
+My research is centered on consumer judgments and decisions in real-world settings, especially within the digital environment.
+My dissertation delves into the impact of numerical judgments on areas like ratings, time perception, and emerging technologies such as non-fungible tokens (NFTs).
+Generally, I'm passionate about discovering novel patterns in human decision-making, giving insight into the unique aspects of human intelligence compared to artificial intelligence.

-Before pursuing his academic career, Deepak spent five years in the industry, serving as a founding member of OYO Rooms, an e-commerce startup that has since grown into a leading global hospitality chain, and working as an Intellectual Property Law Consultant for US law firms.
+Before stepping into academia, I had a five-year stint in the business world.
+I was a founding member of OYO Rooms, an e-commerce startup that has since expanded into a top global hospitality chain.
+I also worked as an Intellectual Property Law Consultant for US law firms.

+I will be on the academic job market in 2023-2024.

 {{< icon name="download" pack="fas" >}} Download {{< staticref "uploads/demo_resume.pdf" "newtab" >}}CV{{< /staticref >}}.